aacotroneo/laravel-saml2/README.md

 ### Configuration

 Once you publish your saml2_settings.php to your own files, you need to configure your sp and IDP (remote server).
-The only real difference between this config and the one that OneLogin uses, is that the SP entityId, assertionConsumerService url and singleLogoutService URL are inyected by the library.
-They are taken from routes 'saml_metadata', 'saml_acs' and 'saml_sls' respectively.
+The only real difference between this config and the one that OneLogin uses, is that the SP entityId, assertionConsumerService url and singleLogoutService URL are injected by the library.
+They are taken from routes 'saml_metadata', 'saml_acs' and 'saml_sls' respectively

 Remember that you don't need to implement those routes, but you'll need to add them to your IDP configuration.
 For example, if you use simplesamlphp, add the following to /metadata/sp-remote.php